-401. EMOTION.
+[401.
+EMOTION.
 Fall term.
 Credit three hours.
-Prerequisite, 9 hours in psychology or consent of instructor.
+Prerequisite, 9 hours in psychology or consent of the instructor.
 M W F 10.
 Mr. MacLeod.

 An analysis of the contemporary theories of emotion in light of current psychological and physiological research.
+Not given in 1960-1961.]

 405. MAIN CONCEPTS OF ABNORMAL PSYCHOLOGY.
 Fall term.
 Credit three hours.
 Prerequisite, nine hours of psychology or consent of the instructor.
-T Th S 11.
+T Th S 10.
 Mr. Liddell.